pjozsef/KotlinExtension/README.md

 ```groovy
 compile 'com.github.pjozsef:kotlin-extensions-core:0.0.1'
 ```
-*Dont forget to add mavenLocal() to your repositories.*
+*Dont forget to add mavenLocal() in your build.gradle if you want to use the library in other projects.*

 ##Features
-To see how these extension methods could help you, take a look at the  [Demo.kt](https://github.com/pjozsef/KotlinExtensionsCore/blob/master/demo/src/main/kotlin/com/github/pjozsef/extension/demo/Demo.kt) file.
+To see how these extension methods could help you, take a look at the  [Demo.kt](https://github.com/pjozsef/KotlinXtras/blob/master/src/main/kotlin/examples/Demo.kt) file.